programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

         os.makedirs((dir) + ' faces')
 ```

 The steps that follow get into the meat of facial recognition.
-With another `for loop`, we open each `.png` file with OpenCV (in the code cv2), a robust set of Python libraries for computer vision and machine learning.
+With another `for loop`, you open each `.png` file with OpenCV (in the code cv2), a robust set of Python libraries for computer vision and machine learning.
 Since some of the later yearbooks contain color pictures, we simplify the file by converting each image to greyscale (since greyscale images are faster to process than color), and pass over it a Haar Cascade classifier specifically trained by OpenCV to detect human faces.

 The two adjustable parameters in `face_cascade.detectMultiScale` are `scaleFactor` and `minNeighbors`.
 The first refers to how significantly the image is downscaled before processing (larger numbers mean more downscaling and less data), and the latter refers to the confidence level required for the program to classify something as a face (higher is more rigorous but may miss some faces).